ksmeeks0001/Renderly/README.md

 # Renderly

 **Renderly** is a minimalistic Python web framework built around [Mako templates](https://www.makotemplates.org/).
-With Rednerly, all you need to do is drop `.template` files in a directory — and your app is live.
+With Renderly, all you need to do is drop `.template` files in a directory — and your app is live.
 It’s perfect for small apps, prototypes, and template-driven workflows.

 ---